GeorgeFoxUniversity/cascade-api-node/README.md

   success: true
 }
 ```
-*For a page, the asset object attribute will change to page, and for an edit or publish, no asset will be returned.*

 ### On Failure
 An error will be thrown, which should be caught client side.
 An object will be returned with the error message included: